plotdb/uploadr/README.md

    - `files`: Array of `{thumb, file}` object with:
      - `thumb`: thumbnail link ( blob url )
      - `file`: file object ( blob ) from input element to upload.
-   - `progress({percent, val, len, item})`: function to be called when there are progress reported, with options:
+   - `progress({percent, val, len, item})`: function to be called when there is progress reported, with options:
      - `percent`: percent of size uploaded
      - `val`: actual bytes uploaded
      - `len`: file size